JHU-CLSP/MedExpert/README.md

 ```bash
 ./run_01_prepare_data.sh
 ```
-This script also computes data statistics reported in the the paper
+This script also computes data statistics reported in the the paper.

 ---